Crafting email messages to protect deliverability

 Files like PDFs, Google Docs, and others have been highly abused by malicious actors so that providers, B2C and B2B, are very wary of them.
 Sometimes you can get away with including them but if there ever comes a time where those spam filters are unsure due to other not-so-great practices and they see one of these files, the provider will err on the side of caution and filter you.

-Link shorteners like bit.ly, etc. have also been highly abused due to their ability to hide almost anything behind them, which is why spam filters err on the side of caution with these too.
+Shared link shorteners like bit.ly (though not their custom-domain link shorteners), etc. have also been highly abused due to their ability to hide almost anything behind them, which is why spam filters err on the side of caution with these too.
 Typing out a link in the body text of an email is also a problem because the tracking links behind the typed URL will look different.
 Always make sure that links are hyperlinked behind images, buttons, or non-URL text to avoid this issue.

 The domains referenced in the links contained in an email are also being checked for reputation, beyond just the domain in the sending address.
 If the link or domains being referenced have a poor reputation or are known to be associated with spammers, your message can be related to theirs and experience issues accordingly.